Custodian of Policy: Vice President for Enrollment Management & Student Affairs

 New Entering Freshman (NEF): a student attending any institution for the first time at the undergraduate level.
 This includes students enrolled in the fall term who attended college for the first time in the prior summer term.
 This also includes students who entered with advanced standing (college credits earned through PSEO or Advanced Placement programs).

 Admitted students will receive materials from Housing and Residential Life that include a Housing and Dining Contract as well as information about the on-campus living experience.
 A link to the First-Year Live-On Campus Policy on the Housing and Residential Life website will be noted in a cover letter that introduces the enclosed materials.
-Students interested in applying for an exemption will be able to download and a Housing Exemption Request form.
+Students interested in applying for an exemption will be able to login and fill out the Housing Exemption Request form.
 As noted in the policy language, exemption requests will be reviewed and decided either by the Director of Housing and Residential Life, or designee, or by the Housing Exemption Review Board.
 The Housing Exemption Review Board will be comprised of individuals able to assess extenuating circumstances such as the ability to accommodate medical conditions and disabilities, financial hardship, and special needs.
 Those applying for exemption will receive notification of decision regarding their request in writing.

 National data shows that students who live on campus during their first year earn higher grade point averages and are retained at higher levels.
 This trend also applies at MSU Moorhead.